 Is wild or back country camping permitted?

 Back country camping is allowed from Monday 1 June.
-You do not require a formal booking for remote camping, but you must complete a Trip Intention Form before you leave home.
+You do not require a formal booking for back country camping, but you must complete a Trip Intention Form before you leave home.

 The Trip Intention Form is used to register your plans to assist emergency services in the event you become lost or injured.
 It is not a booking and is not used to actively monitor the number of visitors in a given location.